Crafts and Activities

 Pouring

-You can even pour glaze on the pottery.
+You can even pour on the pottery.
 If your bucket is too small for your pottery or you don’t have a brush, you can use a small cup.
 Using the cup, or another object shaped like one, pour the glaze on your finished clay.

 Air Brushing